twobitfool/english-kiss/README.md

 # The english-kiss (VS Code Extension)

-This VS Code extension helps you simplify your writing (English), by highlighting places where you got a little "too fancy" with your words.
+This extension helps you simplify your writing (English), by highlighting places where you got a little "too fancy" with your words.
 It's not anything like a french kiss.

 ## WARNING